-VII.
+VI.
 UTILITY ALLOCATIONS

-NSPM's costs are directly assigned or allocated to electric, gas or nonregulated activities whenever possible or charged as common and then allocated to the electric and gas utilities using utility allocations.
+NSPM's costs are directly assigned or allocated to electric, gas, or non-regulated activities whenever possible or charged as common and then allocated to the electric and gas utilities using utility allocations.
 Common utility costs are grouped into two categories: (1) O&M utility allocations and (2) rate base and non-O&M utility allocations.
-The O&M utility allocations are processed monthly within the JDE system and are explained below.
-The common rate base and non-O&M utility allocations are completed as part of an annual study, and also for rate case filing purposes, and are explained below.
+The O&M utility allocations are processed monthly within SAP and are explained below.
+The common rate base and non-O&M utility allocations are completed as part of an annual study and for rate case filing purposes which are explained below.